 The summit seems far away but distances are deceiving and the consistent climb achieves progress rapidly.
 Patches of snow adorn more sheltered slopes on the edges of spectacular valleys.

 The lunch spot in the sun provides sweeping vistas to the east, south and west.
 A family of six mountain sheep run across the valley below me faster than the best attempt to capture photos.

-At the top of Bull Creek Hills, the short scramble to the top of a small rock ridge provides the opportunity to take brief videos of the sweeping view to the south and west.
+At the top of Bull Creek Hills, the short scramble to the top of a small rock ridge provides the opportunity to enjoy the sweeping view to the south and west.

 As scenic vistas open up on descent, short videos are captured from the best vantage points.

 This hike up Gunnery Creek, over Gunnery Pass and down to the Big Meadow, up to Grass Pass, further up to the top of Bull Creek Hills, down to 'Boundary Pine' and Grass Pass before the fine descent through the Pack Trail Coulee has been an amazing day of incredible scenery, diverse terrain and absolutely fascinating weather.